A New Approach to Compute Linear Landau Damping: Introduction

 \section{Introduction}

-To ensure the accuracy of physical simulations in analytically intractable regimes, the predictions of any code must be rigorously compared with available analytical solutions.
-In plasma physics, however, analytical solutions to the Vlasov equation are notoriously difficult to find, and actual tests are therefore often limited to indirect methods such as comparing asymptotic decay rates or dispersion relations.
-A classic example is the Landau damping test, which aims to measure the decay rate of electron Langmuir oscillations in the presence of a static ion background (fig. \ref{fig:standartLandau}) \cite{Kormann:2019}, \cite{Finn:2023}.
-The shortcoming of Landau-type approaches is that they are only efficient at late times, where the sum of a few poles in the complex plane suffices to describe the time-domain solution.
-At early times after initialization, when one would like to test the performance of a code, an increasing number of poles are necessary to approximate the actual time-domain solution.
-However, determining these poles numerically can be arbitrarily difficult, and depending on the background distribution, it may not even be possible if the fequency space solution cannot be analytically continued far enough into the lower complex half-plane.
-In this work, we present a semi-analytical method that circumvents all these issues.
-The method does not require the summation of any poles and can be used to calculate the time evolution of arbitrary initial conditions within the linearized, collisionless Vlasov–Maxwell system.
-Consequently, high-precision tests of the distribution function response and any moment thereof are possible with machine precision being the main limitation.
+To ensure the accuracy of simulations in analytically intractable regimes, numerical predictions must be compared against available exact solutions whenever possible.
+However, exact solutions of the Vlasov equation are notoriously difficult to derive, and benchmarks are therefore often restricted to indirect diagnostics or simplified limits.
+A classical example is the Landau damping test, which measures the decay rate of electron Langmuir oscillations in the presence of a static ion background (Fig. \ref{fig:standardLandau}) \cite{Kormann:2019, Finn:2023}.
+Such residue-based analyses are most effective in the late-time regime, where the solution is governed by a small number of dominant poles of the dielectric function.
+Resolving the transient response near the initial time, however, requires an increasingly large number of poles.
+Determining these poles numerically can be challenging and, depending on the background distribution function, may even be impossible if the dielectric function cannot be analytically continued sufficiently far into the lower complex half-plane.
+In this work, we present a semi-analytical method that circumvents pole summation entirely.